emmanueltouzery/projectpad/README.md

 # ProjectPad

-*
 ![Main view screenshot](https://raw.githubusercontent.com/wiki/emmanueltouzery/projectpad/main_pic.png)

 ## Description

 ProjectPad allows to manage secret credentials and server information that you need to handle as a software developer.
 List of servers, list of point of interests on those servers (applications, log files, databases, servers).
-It will securely store paswords.
+It will securely store paswords and keys.
 It will also run commands (locally or on SSH servers), open terminals on remote SSH servers and open windows remote desktop sessions in one click.

 ## Security

 The data is securely stored on-disk using [SQLcipher][], which uses 256-bit AES.
 You must enter a password to encrypt and unlock the database everytime ProjectPad starts.
 However no particular care is taken to protect the passwords in-memory: if someone can dump the memory of ProjectPad, they will be able to extract passwords from it.
 Your database password is never stored to disk.
 When you open SSH shells, the password to the remote server is briefly stored to disk in a file with 700 permissions, which will echo the password when executed (the 700 permissions means it's readable and executable by your user only).
 When you open a Windows remote desktop session, the password is piped in cleartext to the rdesktop process.

 ## Credits
 the icons come from http://www.glyphicons.com (will be credited in the app when the app is far enough)